kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(a\) Each Airplane Flight Manual must contain information to permit conversion of the indicated temperature to free air temperature if other than a free air temperature indicator is used to comply with the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1303   Flight and navigation instruments.|§25.1303]](a)(1).

-\(b\) Each Airplane Flight Manual must contain the performance information computed under the applicable provisions of this part (including §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.115   Takeoff flight path.|§25.115]], 25.123, and 25.125 for the weights, altitudes, temperatures, wind components, and runway gradients, as applicable) within the operational limits of the airplane, and must contain the following:
+\(b\) Each Airplane Flight Manual must contain the performance information computed under the applicable provisions of this part (including [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.115   Takeoff flight path.|§§25.115]], 25.123, and 25.125 for the weights, altitudes, temperatures, wind components, and runway gradients, as applicable) within the operational limits of the airplane, and must contain the following:

 \(1\) In each case, the conditions of power, configuration, and speeds, and the procedures for handling the airplane and any system having a significant effect on the performance information.